 After the menopause, activity in the milk-producing tissue stops.
 Normal breasts can feel soft, less firm and not lumpy.

 Being breast aware means:

 - knowing what's normal for you

 - looking at your breasts and feeling them

 - reporting any changes without delay

-- attending routine breast screening if you're 50 or over.
+- attending two-yearly breast screening if you're aged 50 or over

 Changes in the breast

 Be aware of the following changes in your breasts:

 - changes in the outline or shape of the breast, especially those caused by arm movements or by lifting the breast